-Which clearly states that you can drive 6.98% more traffic by just using exact match or partial keyword in the domain.
+This clearly states that you can drive 6.98% more traffic by just using exact match or partial keyword in the domain.

-If you are using your website with more than 6 months (with the URLs structure options with Day and Name or Month and Name) then please don’t change your WordPress permalink structure, just continue using that.
+If you are using your website for more than 6 months (with the URLs structure options with Day and Name or Month and Name) then please don’t change your WordPress permalink structure, just continue using that.

 Because by changing, you will not only lose your social shares count and current rank but can face multiple penalties by the search engines, because you will have two URLs for every single post, the old and the new one.
 The search engines will confuse which one to select.

-- Keep all the URLs short, precise and to the point
+- Keep all the URLs short, precise, and to the point

-- Don’t use the date in the URLs structure, because after some time it’s importance will start decreasing.
+- Don’t use the date in the URLs structure, because after some time its importance will start decreasing.

 WWW VS Non-WWW